 Navigate to the component (this could be a page, a section of a page, or the footer) you wish to interact with.
-At the bottom of this component, you should see some hyperlink icons.
-Hovering over any of these icons will give a brief description of what that icon does.
-You may see some or all of these icons, depending on your logged in user permissions.
+At the bottom of this component, you should see these links.
+Hovering over any of these links will give a brief description of what that link does.
+You may see some or all of these links, depending on your logged in user permissions and the context.

 As per the above section, clicking the ~ (tilde) icon will open a new tab or window in your browser, where you can edit the Intro.
 This is the short (1-3 lines, ideally) blurb that will appear on search results within your website.
 Below the Editor, below the Update button, there are a few more links:

-The next button is used to insert or edit hyperlinks.
-To use this, put your text cursor where you want to insert the link, and click the button.
+The button is used to insert or edit hyperlinks.
+To use this, select the text you want to turn into a link, and click the button.
 This will bring up a menu asking for a couple of things: